 American Express Blue Cash Everyday

-The Blue Cash Everyday card is the “little sibling” of the Blue Cash Preferred.
+The Amex Blue Cash Everyday Card is the “little sibling” of the Blue Cash Preferred.
 It has no annual fee, but it does have similar categories to the Preferred.

 The Blue Cash Everyday earns 3% cash back at Grocery Stores and 2% at Gas Stations and Department Stores.
 This card also comes with a $150 sign-up bonus, which can be earned after spending $1,000 in the first three months.
 Targeted bonuses have been as high as $200.

 People who spend less than $61 per week at Grocery Stores and want cash back should go for the Blue Cash Everyday card.
 Otherwise, the Blue Cash Preferred is better for cash back enthusiasts.